renaudhager/packagemaker/README.md

 ## Limitation

 - It's only x86_64.
-- only for debian package?
+- only for debian package.